cs-25-sw-4-14/report/chapters/problem_analysis.typ

 Buffer overflow???

+== Existing Approaches to Memory Safety in Programming Languages

-== Memory Safety Issues in Existing Languages for Embedded Systems
+== Memory Safety for Embedded Systems

+=== Issues in Existing Languages for Embedded Systems
-== Common Memory Errors

-== Challenges of Programming Embedded Systems for Rockets
+== Challenges of Programming Embedded Systems for Satellite Applications

 == Overview of ARM Assembly and its Relevance to Embedded Systems

-== Existing Approaches to Memory Safety in Programming Languages

 == Problem Statement (Refined based on analysis)